featured image

 end

-🔴 Danger: The reset check is placed after the counter logic inside the same always block.
+The reset check is placed after the counter logic inside the same always block.
 Because it executes last, it overrides the counter — ensuring a clean reset regardless of the current counter state.
 Placing it before the counter logic would produce identical behavior in synthesis, but placing it inside an if-else with the counter logic would create a priority that might confuse some tools.

-The Math Behind the Magic: Refresh Rate From First Principles
+The Math Behind the Refresh Rate

 The module has no concept of “60 Hz” — the refresh rate is an emergent property of the pixel clock and the timing constants: